shahbhavinkumar/ParkingMgmt/README.md

 * Is the car registered in the parking lot
 Whenever the validation fails, the operator needs to be given an error message

+Cars coming out:
+Whenever a car leaves the parking lot, the operator types the tag number and clicks 'Out'.
+The app needs to validate the following.
+* Is the car registered in the parking lot
+Whenever the validation fails, the operator needs to be given an error message

 Stats
 It opens a modal with the following information.